 The Broader Indigenous Water Ethic

-The reverence for waterfalls is inseparable from a broader, comprehensive water ethic.
-Water is not a commodity to be owned, exploited, or dammed without consequence.
-It is a living being, often referred to as a relative (Mother, Grandfather, or simply First Water).
-This worldview has profound implications for modern environmentalism.
-The defense of sacred springs, rivers, and waterfalls is a central front in the struggle for Indigenous sovereignty and ecological justice.
-Actions such as the Standing Rock protests in 2016, which centered on protecting the Missouri River, and ongoing fights against mining near Bristol Bay in Alaska, are grounded in this ancient understanding that water is sacred and must be protected for future generations.
-Sacred waters are not just sites of personal pilgrimage; they are the lifeblood of entire ecosystems and cultures.
+This ethic has profound implications for modern environmentalism.
+The defense of sacred springs, rivers, and waterfalls represents a central front in Indigenous struggles for sovereignty and ecological justice.
+The 2016 Standing Rock protests, which centered on protecting the Missouri River from pipeline construction, and ongoing efforts to halt mining near Bristol Bay, Alaska, are grounded in this ancient understanding that water is sacred and must be protected for future generations.

 Contemporary Challenges and the Role of Visitors